By the summer of 1999, I was coming to the end of the line at the Ocean County Observer.

 I understand business is business, but he better not show his face within 20 feet of me.
 Yes, 12 years later, I'm still pissed off.

 And I knew with that, it was over.
 I was officially not going to have a summer vacation without an assistant and two co-workers who couldn't lay out a paper even if they had all day to do the job.
 With news editors and layout people trying to do their work, too, I was stuck.

 On a Sunday afternoon, I get a phone call from Steve Sosinski, a former Observer managing editor who was now editor at a paper called the Key West Citizen.
 He wanted to fly me down to the Southernmost City, show me around and maybe offer the job as sports editor there.

-On Friday, July 30, 1999, I flew there, Steve took me around the town, then I got back into the office and we had a closed door meeting in which for the next 30 minutes, he laid out his offer and plans for me if I accepted.
+On Friday, July 30, 1999, I flew there, Steve took me around the town, then I got back into his office and we had a closed door meeting in which, for the next 30 minutes, he laid out his offer and plans for me if I accepted.
 I needed to think about it.
 By the next morning, I had called Steve to let him know I was taking the job.